rfo909/RForth/README.md

 The third stack is the *frame stack*.

 It keeps track of invocation frames on the call stack.
-Whenever defining a new local variable, it registers on the frame stack, so that when we return from the current word, it knows how to find the return address in the code that called the word.
-There are no words in RFOrth to manipulate this stack; it is handled by system words call and ret, as well as cpush, which is used to define a new local variable on the call stack.
+Whenever defining a new local variable, it is pushed on the call stack, and then we update the frame stack, so that when we return from the current word, we know how to find the return address.
+There are no words in RFOrth to manipulate the frame stack; it is handled by system words call and ret, as well as cpush, which is used to define a new local variable on the call stack.

 The fourth and final stack (so far) is the *compile stack*.
 It is used when compiling